 Course 2, Isotopes in Spatial Ecology and Biogeochemistry (aka the SPATIAL Short Course), extends on the fundamentals covered in course 1 to develop theory and techniques for applying isotope and biogeochemical tracer data to spatial problems at a range of scales.

-Applications for the 2016 ITCE short courses will be accepted in December, 2015.
+Applications for the 2016 ITCE short courses will be accepted now through February 5, 2016.
 Read More

-Support from the National Science Foundation allows the ITCE program to provide scholarship support for a limited number of student participants in each course.
-Scholarships will be awarded competitively and are available only to applicants who are graduate students.
-Scholarship applications can be submitted as part of the course application process, and require an additional short essay and second letter of support.
+Support from the National Science Foundation allows the ITCE program to provide participant financial support for a limited number of student participants in each course.
+Support will be awarded competitively and is available only to applicants who are graduate students.
+Applications for participant support can be submitted as part of the course application process, and require an additional short essay and second letter of support.